John-Abbott-College/6P3-Notes/lectures/azure-d2c/index.md

 ---
 title: Device to Cloud Communication
+description:
-subtitle: "How to use Azure for bidrectional device-cloud communication"
+    How to use Azure for bidrectional device-cloud communication
-date: 2027-04-28
+date: 2026-04-27
-categories: [iot]
+blogpost: true
+category: IoT
+tags: IoT
+location: Lecture
 ---

 Communication for IoT systems should be bi-directional: